OziOcb/oziocb-nuxt-netlify-cms-test/content/projects/placeholder-kittens.md

 ---
 category: animals
-title: Cos tam cos tam
+title: Cos tam cos tam test
 description: Used when it is necessary to take up space, to let viewers understand that they should provide their own content
 cover: /img/photo-1575936123452-b67c3203c357.jpg